Benny-/DoubleDraw/README.md

 ## Installing and running

 The server-side is written in JavaScript.
 It requires [NodeJs](http://nodejs.org/) and npm (npm comes with NodeJs).
-NodeJs version 0.8.9 was used for development.

 ### Dependecies: